 Seating will be arranged in accordance with the latest physical distancing guidelines.

 Households and family units will be able to sit together, each household will 2m apart from other households, and it is important that we respect this.

 For now, there won’t be kids ministry in the building – something we hope to be able to reintroduce very soon!
 Families are of course really welcome to register and come together for the Sunday gathering.
-Children over 12 have to remain physically distant from all other people.

 We will not be able to sing.
-Some of the time, we will join with Adelaide Place Online, and other times the band will play, and the worship leader will sing but we will ‘sing and make music in our hearts’.
+Some of the time, we will join with Adelaide Place Online, and other times the band will play and the worship leader will sing but we will ‘sing and make music in our hearts’.

 While this may seem strange to many of us, worship is not just about singing – Romans 12 – ‘offer your bodies as living sacrifices’ it’s a chance to experience God’s love, to reflect, to meditate on him.

 We will stand together, and you are welcome to raise your hands, kneel or express your praise and thanks to God how you feel comfortable – within the area of your seat!

 Giving is an important part of our worship.
 The best way to give is to visit apbc.net/give where it’s easy and secure to give regularly or as a one off gift.